Neos-cam-hacks/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

 ## Connecting the SPI flash to the programmer
-- Put the programmer clip tight on the SOP8 package, having in mind that the red cable is always for pin 1.
+- Put the programmer clip tight on the SOP8 package, with the red wire going to pin 1.
 Make sure it sits tight on the SOP8 package.
+You may have to wiggle it around to get a solid connection.
 <img src="/doc/SXJ02ZM/img/clamponsop.jpg" width="300">
 <img src="/doc/SXJ02ZM/img/clamponsop2.jpg" width="300">